 “My husband, Tui, and I were just newly married.
 We had moved into a new house and were enjoying our bubble of newly married life.
 Fast forward a few months and I found myself taking a pregnancy test and seeing positive!
 We were happy!
 And nervous, as we still felt so young but very excited for this new chapter in our lives.

 Everything was going fine, we were excited to have a scan and be able to see our baby!
 And that we did.
 It was amazing, the baby we were looking at looked perfect.
-As perfect as a 12-week scan could show of coarse.
-In my naive mind, I had no idea what they were actually looking for in the scan, I just thought, ‘Great!
+As perfect as a 12-week scan could show of course.
+In my naïve mind, I had no idea what they were actually looking for in the scan, I just thought, ‘Great!
 I can see my baby!’

 But then a few days later I got a call from my midwife to come in.
 I didn’t think anything of it.
 I wasn’t told to bring Tui and so I didn’t.
 She sat me down and broke the news.
 ‘Your scan and blood tests have come back with a high chance of your child having Down syndrome.’
 What?!
 Am I dreaming right now?!
 I didn’t even realize this was a possibility, I was young (22) and these sorts of issues had never even crossed my mind.